Clarity Smart Contract Language

 • A public function count-up that increments the counter for tx-sender.

-• A public function get-count that returns the current counter value for the passed principal.
+• A read-only function get-count that returns the current counter value for the passed principal.

 Once the contract is finished, we will look at how we can interact with the project manually and how to write automated tests.